On the operator homology of the Fourier algebra and its $cb$-multiplier completion: Acknowledgements

 \section{Acknowledgements}

 This work contains results from the doctoral thesis of the first author, who would like to thank Matthias Neufang for helpful discussions, and was partially supported by an NSERC Canada Graduate Scholarship.
+We also thank Yemon Choi for helpful comments which improved the presentation of the paper.
 A portion of this project was completed at the Fields Institute during the Thematic Program on Abstract Harmonic Analysis, Banach and Operator Algebras in 2014, as well as the retrospective meeting in 2015.
 We are grateful to the Institute for its kind hospitality.